-Crickets are fascinating and keeping crickets will teach you a lot about them.
+Crickets are fascinating, and observing crickets will teach you a lot about them.
 They are perfect for children who love insects since they don’t bite.
 Here are some fun cricket facts—and tips for creating a happy atmosphere for a pet cricket in the home or classroom.

 - Crickets, unlike grasshoppers, are short and stubby, and tend not to jump.